Dan Barreiro: More on Carl Gerbschmidt

 Carl Gerbschmidt is a diehard Green Bay Packers fan who lives in Elk Mound, Wisconsin.
 He is notable for often guesting on the Bumper to Bumper show with Dan Barreiro which airs on Minnesota's KFAN 100.3 FM radio station.

-He was introduced on KFAN in August 2001 under the guise that a tornado had blown over his property and left the remains of a damaged building situated in a manner that looked like the goal line formation of the famous 1967 Ice Bowl between the Green Bay Packers and the Dallas Cowboys.
-Gerbschmidt was reportedly born as Starr crossed the goal line.

 He normally discusses professional football on the show, especially the Packers and the Minnesota Vikings.
-Gerbschmidt started a blog which can be read on Barreiro's page on KFAN's website but it has not been updated since 2010.
-An Eau Claire, Wisconsin newspaper contained an article with Gerbschmidt as its featured subject and questioned his very existence.
-Gerbschmidt used to run an Ice Bowl exhibit and a Packers wax museum (now closed) at his house in Elk Mound.
+Gerbschmidt started a blog which can be read on Barreiro's page on KFAN's website, but it has not been updated since 2010.
+An Eau Claire newspaper contained an article with Gerbschmidt as its featured subject and questioned his very existence.
+Gerbschmidt once drove to the 2016 Minnesota State Fair in his RV to prove his existence, but after not being able to find a parking spot for his large RV he decided to turn around and go home.

+He was introduced on KFAN in August 2001 under the guise that a tornado had blown over his property and left the remains of a damaged building situated in a manner that looked like the goal line formation of the famous 1967 Ice Bowl.
+Gerbschmidt was reportedly born as quarterback Bart Starr crossed the goal line.

+According to him, he used to run an Ice Bowl exhibit and a Packers wax museum at his house in Elk Mound.
 He is one of the owners (along with his brothers Mark, Vern and Randy) of the Wisconsin Interactive Ice Bowl Exhibit Dinner Theatre.
-Gerbschmidt is married to Mrs. Gerbschmidt, who works in biophysics.
-The Gerbschmidts also have a daughter who played strong safety and punter.
+Gerbschmidt is married to Mrs. Gerbschmidt, who works in biophysics, and the couple has a daughter who played strong safety and punter.
 Gerbschmidt's hobbies include drinking beer, clog dancing, Kool & the Gang memorabilia, and Star Trek.
-Gerbschmidt moved to the Milwaukee suburb of Oconomowoc where he worked for the Wisconsin DOT.
-Gerbschmidt lived in West Baraboo until 2012, but moved home to Elk Mound when he was promoted to Supervisor by the Wisconsin Department of Transportation.
+Gerbschmidt moved to the Milwaukee suburb of Oconomowoc where he worked for the Wisconsin Department of Transportation.
+Gerbschmidt lived in West Baraboo until 2012, but moved home to Elk Mound when he was promoted to Supervisor.

-He recently purchased Brett Favre's truck on EBay, and possibly out-bid himself while doing so.
+He once purchased Brett Favre's truck on EBay, and possibly out-bid himself while doing so.
 However, after Favre signed with the Vikings on August 18, 2009, Gerbschmidt claimed that he lit the truck on fire.
-That was part of a memorable rant with Barreiro on the day Favre signed with the Vikings in which Barreiro allegedly called Gerbschmidt, who was at a bar in Chippewa Falls with his brother Randy after leaving work early the morning that the Favre news broke.
-Admittedly drunk, Gerbschmidt spent nearly 10 minutes fuming, and at times nearly crying, over Favre's signing, saying he was sad "for the children of Wisconsin who worshiped him", and saying Favre "best watch himself" when he comes back to Wisconsin.
+This was part of a memorable rant with Barreiro on the day Favre signed with the Vikings in which Barreiro allegedly called Gerbschmidt, who was at a bar in Chippewa Falls with his brother Randy after leaving work early the morning that the Favre news broke.
+Admittedly drunk, Gerbschmidt spent nearly 10 minutes whining, and at times crying, over Favre's supposed betrayal; Gerbschmidt later defended his emotional outburst by claiming he was upset "for the children of Wisconsin who worshiped him", and threatening that Favre "best watch himself" if he ever came back to Wisconsin.